Ephemeral wetland restoration for flatwoods salamanders and associated species

-Optimal breeding ponds are characterized by open canopies and dense herbaceous vegetation.
+Optimal breeding ponds are characterized by open canopies and dense herbaceous vegetation, characteristics that are perpetuated by frequent prescribed fires.
 The presence of basal rosette-forming herbaceous species such as pipeworts (Eriocaulon spp), witchgrasses (Dichanthelium spp.), and yelloweyed grasses (Xyris spp) are optimal for egg deposition.
-Additional microhabitat requirements such as the vertical structure provided by the culms of beaksedges (Rhynchospora spp.) and fleabanes (Erigeron spp.) are important, and perhaps function as refugia for larvae.
+Additional microhabitat requirements include the vertical structure provided by the culms of beaksedges (Rhynchospora spp.) and fleabanes (Erigeron spp.) , which function as refugia for larvae.
 These plants typically occur in the ecotone between the wetland and surrounding upland wiregrass savanna.
 Adult salamanders and recent metamorphs have also been observed using wiregrass (Aristida stricta) and other graminoids in these ecotones.

 All life stages are of the flatwoods salamander are clearly tied to the herbaceous ecotones surrounding these ephemeral ponds, but there has been little quantitative research conducted on their vegetative characteristics, especially with regard to how they respond to habitat management actions.
-The purpose of this project is to quantify vegetation characteristics—such as plant species composition, abundance, and distribution—that have been qualitatively described for flatwoods salamander nesting habitat.
-This document reports activities, and summarizes data collected during the first year of a 3 year monitoring project.
-This data can be considered the baseline “pre-treatment” condition.
-That is, the condition the ponds are currently in before any management actions such as prescribed fire, and overstory/midstory thinning are applied.
+The purpose of this project is to quantify change over time in vegetation characteristics—such as plant species composition, abundance, and distribution—in ephemeral wetlands that are undergoing restoration and fire reintroduction to improve habitat characteristics historically associated with flatwoods salamander occupancy.